 Smart food choices to make every day

-Melissa Bess, Nutrition and Health Education Specialist, Camden County; Edited by Jessica Kovarik, RD, LD, former Extension Associate, University of Missouri Extension
+Melissa Bess, former Nutrition and Health Education Specialist; With contributions from Jessica Kovarik, former Extension Associate, University of Missouri Extension

 - Spinach.
 We all know that spinach makes Popeye stronger,

 probably because this dark green veggie is full of vital nutrients.
 Spinach

 provides us with vitamin K to help with blood clotting.
 It also contains

 vitamin A for healthy skin and vision, folate for red blood cell